-Any disputes that may arise regarding the application of seniority may only be processed as a grievance to the appropriate Deputy Chief.
+Any disputes that may arise regarding the application of seniority may only be processed as a grievance to the appropriate Deputy Chief and will not be subject to any further appeal.

 ARTICLE 20 - ACCIDENT PREVENTION BANK

 20.1 Accident Prevention Bank.
 Employees will be rewarded for non-negligent and/or an accident-free department driving record.
 The reward will be the ability to accrue hours that will be banked for use in the event they receive a disciplinary suspension for a traffic accident.